TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 #### IP Access Control Rules
 When you add a Cluster API endpoint to IP access control targets, the rules below apply.

-* If the IP access control type is set to ‘Allow’, the cluster default subnet CIDR is automatically added to the access control target.
+* If the IP access control type is set to **Allow**, the cluster default subnet CIDR is automatically added to the access control target.
+* If the IP access control type is set to **Allow**, the Dashboard, Namespaces, Workloads, Services & Network, Storage, Settings, and Events tabs in the NKS console are disabled.
-* When the IP access control type is set to ‘Block’, requests are denied if an IP band that overlaps the cluster default subnet CIDR band is in the access control target list.
+* If the IP access control type is set to **Block**, requests are denied if an IP band that overlaps the cluster default subnet CIDR band is in the access control target list.
-* The maximum number of IP access control targets you can set is 100.
-* At least one IP access control target must exist.

 ## Manage Worker Node